Want the perfect workout program?Take Quiz

 Grabbing a heavy gym weight plate (relative to your grip strength) and simply holding onto it for set times will improve your "pinch grip" strength.
 Additionally, you can walk around while holding the plate with your fingers to make the exercise more difficult.
 As you do this exercise, squeeze the plate as hard as you can with your fingers to maximize the effectiveness of this exercise.

-BONUS: Hand Grip Exerciser
+BONUS: Grip Strengthener

 Have you tried Fat Gripz?